The advantages of HDFS are:

 •The data access is quite slow, especially compared to a local SSD/RAID6 drive (that runs between 500 MByte/sec and 2000Mbyte/sec).
 With HDFS, you can expect a read speed between 5 Mbyte/sec and 50 MByte/sec (it mainly depends on your network cards).

-This is very SLOW compared to a SSD/RAID6 drive.
+This is extremely SLOW compared to a SSD/RAID6 drive.

 The two major drawbacks of an HDFS drive are (1) its heavy price (compared to a local SSD/RAID6 drive) and (2) its low I/O speed (again, compared to a SSD/RAID6).
 Despite these two major defaults, the HDFS drive is one of the only solution that offers (theoretically) an unlimited data capacity (just add more nodes to get more capacity) and it can thus make sense to use an HDFS drive if you need to store really large volumes of cold data that do not fit inside a SSD/RAID6 drive (despite the very efficient data compression algorithms used in the .gel_anatella files and in the .cgel_anatella files used in Anatella).
 Needless to say that a situation where the usage of an HDFS drive is really justified by technical constraints is a situation that occurs almost never (at least, not when you are using the highly compressed file formats available inside Anatella).